 1. What Is an Oklahoma Advance Directive?

-An important legal document for estate planning, an Oklahoma Advance Directive (also known as a medical power of attorney and living will) allows you to outline specific instructions for your care in case you become incapacitated and thus incapable of declaring your preferred medical treatment.
-You can use this document to highlight your wishes regarding artificially-administered nutrition and other potential life-sustaining treatments.
+An Advance Directive allows you to outline specific instructions for your care in the state of Oklahoma if you become incapacitated and thus incapable of declaring your preferred medical treatment.
+You can use this form to highlight your wishes regarding artificially-administered nutrition and other potential life-sustaining treatments.

-Your Oklahoma Advance Directive also allows you to designate an agent or agents, who will then be responsible for making key healthcare decisions if you ever become unable to do so on your own.
-Furthermore, you can designate whether you would like to donate your organs in the event of your death.
+Your Advance Healthcare Directive also allows you to designate an agent or agent, who will then be responsible for making critical healthcare decisions if you ever become unable to independently.
+Furthermore, you can specify whether you would like to donate your organs in the event of your death.

-As you draft and complete your Oklahoma Advance Directive, you may see these important terms:
+As you draft and complete your form, you may see these critical terms:

 - Attending physician: The medical professional who is primarily responsible for the patient.
-The attending physician must be informed of your advance health care directive for it to become valid.
+It would be best to inform the attending physician of your advance health care directive for it to become valid.

-- Declarant: The person who issues the Oklahoma Advance Directive.
+- Declarant: The person who issues the document.
 If you create this document, you are the declarant.

-- Qualified patient: Any adult patient who has executed an advance directive for health care in Oklahoma and is determined to be incapacitated.
-If you complete an Oklahoma Advance Directive and become unable to make informed decisions about your healthcare, you will be referred to as a qualified patient at that time.
+- Qualified patient: Any adult patient who has executed an Advance Directive for health care in Oklahoma is determined to be incapacitated.
+If you complete the form and become unable to make informed decisions about your healthcare, you will be referred to as a qualified patient at that time.

 - Life-sustaining treatment: Any healthcare procedure that serves exclusively to extend the process of dying rather than provide a permanent cure for the patient.

-- Terminal condition: An irreversible health problem that, according to the attending physician and at least one additional doctor, will lead to the qualified patient’s death within six months.
+- Terminal condition: An irreversible health problem that will lead to the qualified patient’s death within six months according to the attending physician and at least one additional doctor.

 These and other relevant terms are outlined in Title 63, Section 3101.3 of the Oklahoma Statutes.